 - PhD, Public Health, University of California, Los Angeles, 2005

 - MPH, Public Health, University of California, Los Angeles, 1997

 - BS, Biology, University of California, Riverside, 1994

 Dr. Mistry's research interests include understanding and addressing the multilevel social determinants of health behaviors implicated in the development of chronic diseases and cancer, particularly youth tobacco use, physical activity and food choice behaviors.
 His research focuses on how chronic disease-related health behaviors in youth are influenced by structural factors (e.g., socioeconomic structures, public policy), neighborhoods (e.g. community level risks and resources) as well as family factors (e.g., parenting).

-- Mistry R, McCarthy WJ, de Vogli R, Crespi CM, Wu Q, Patel M (2011).
+Mistry R, McCarthy WJ, de Vogli R, Crespi CM, Wu Q, Patel M (2011).
 Adolescent smoking risk increases with wider income gaps between rich and poor.
-Health & Place 222-29.
+Health and Place 222-29.

 Fernandez M, Allen J, Mistry R, Khan J (2010).
 Integrating Clinical, Community, and Policy Perspectives on HPV Vaccination.
 Annual Review of Public Health 235-252.